huamingliu-db/databricks-serverless-msk-vpce/3nlb/README.md

-# Amazon MSK with VPC Endpoint Service for Databricks Serverless
+# Amazon MSK with VPC Endpoint Service for Databricks Serverless - Multiple NLBs Pattern

 This Terraform project provisions AWS infrastructure for secure, private connectivity between Databricks Serverless and Amazon MSK (Managed Streaming for Apache Kafka) using IAM authentication and VPC endpoints.